HiveDesk

 • Expanded Protections: The NJEPA applies not only to gender-based wage discrimination but also to wage differentials based on other protected characteristics, including race, creed, color, national origin, nationality, ancestry, age, marital status, civil union status, domestic partnership status, affectional or sexual orientation, genetic information, pregnancy, sex, gender identity or expression, disability, and atypical hereditary cellular or blood trait.

-Rules for hiring and firing employees in New Jersey
+Rules for Hiring and Firing Employees in New Jersey

 • Employment-At-Will: State of New Jersey follows the employment-at-will principle.
 It allows employers to terminate employees with or without cause, and employees can resign from their positions at any time.
 However, there are exceptions, such as when termination is based on discriminatory or retaliatory reasons.

-• Anti-Discrimination Laws: Employers in New jersey must adhere to the federal anti-discrimination laws, including Title VII of the Civil Rights Act of 1964.
+• Anti-Discrimination Laws: Employers in New Jersey must adhere to the federal anti-discrimination laws, including Title VII of the Civil Rights Act of 1964.
 It prohibits discrimination based on race, color, religion, sex, or national origin.
 Employers must also follow federal laws such as the Americans with Disabilities Act (ADA) and the Age Discrimination in Employment Act (ADEA).
+Additional protections are provided by the New Jersey Law Against Discrimination (NJLAD), which covers additional categories such as age, marital status, sexual orientation, gender identity, and more.

 • Background Checks: Employers conducting background checks in New Jersey need to comply with federal Fair Credit Reporting Act (FCRA), which governs the use of consumer reports for employment purposes.
 New Jersey has laws regulating the use of criminal history information in employment decisions.